Introduction

 Reperfusion Therapy: This is the cornerstone of STEMI treatment, achievable through two main methods:

-Monitoring and Support: Continuous observation of vital signs and ECG is essential during care.
+Monitoring: Continuous observation of vital signs and ECG is essential during care.
 Be prepared to address potential complications, including arrhythmias and heart failure.

 Post-Acute Care: After initial treatment, patients should participate in a cardiac rehabilitation program to support recovery and reduce the likelihood of subsequent events.